MOUNT ASCUTNEY DESCRIPTION

 Cloud base over Mount Ascutney is usually higher than over the surrounding terrain.

-Pilot must have an H3 or above rating for the Northwest launch.
-Pilot must have an H4/P4 or above rating for South launch.
+Pilot must have an H3 or above rating for the Northwest launch and a site intro.
+Pilot must have an H4/P4 or above rating for South launch and MUST have a site intro from site directors.

 Pilot must have a windy cliff endorsement.